 A large part of the Späth company archive was donated to the ODZ in summer 2011.
 The archive comprises of a range of documents including tenders, contracts, inventories, photographs, correspondence, expertises, plans, sketches and handwritten notes on organs that were built, overhauled or proposed but not realised by Späth since 1909.

-A native of the Jura region, Viktor Frund (1913-1981) was a qualified organ builder who settled in Lucerne in 1929 and gained diplomas in choral conducting and organ playing.
-His services were in demand for building new organs or restoring old ones.
-The extant of his archive was kept by Orgelbau Graf AG in Sursee.
-This has been made available to the ODZ thanks to a personal intervention by Rudolf Wyss from the Graf Company.
+A native of the Jura region and a trained organ builder, Victor Frund (1913-1981), who had settled in Lucerne in 1929, worked for the Orgelbau AG Willisau and earned diplomas in choral conducting and organ playing.
+His expertise was in high demand for organ building and restoration projects alike.
+After his death, the remains of his archive were kept by Orgelbau Graf AG in Sursee.
+It has been made available to the ODZ thanks to the generous help of Rudolf Wyss, who was the manager at the Graf Company at the time.

 Hans Gugger bequest

-Although Hans Gugger (1921-2006) was neither a professional musician nor a historian, he studied History of Art and organ building-related aspects of the Bernese landscape.
-His research work earned him an honorary doctorate from the Theological Faculty of the University of Bern in 1980.
-Hans Gugger's heirs donated the entire archive, as well as his private organ library, to the ODZ.
+Although Hans Gugger (1921-2006) was neither a professional musician nor a historian, he studied the history of art and the organ-building traditions of the Bernese organ-building landscape extensively.
+His research activities earned him an honorary doctorate from the Theological Faculty of the University of Bern in 1980.
+Hans Gugger’s estate donated his entire archive and private organ library to the ODZ.

 Stefan Koller bequest

-Thanks to happy coincidences and the agreement of Einsiedeln Monastery, the Lucerne School of Music was able to acquire the entire estate of Father Stefan Koller (1893-1984).
-Father Koller was Catholic Switzerland's best-known organ expert in the mid-20th century.
-His archive comprises of documents including plans, projects, expertises, handwritten notes and so forth.
-It sheds light on the Organ Reform Movement in Switzerland.
+Thanks to a string of happy coincidences and the friendly support of the Einsiedeln Monastery, the Lucerne School of Music was able to acquire the organ-building estate of Father Stefan Koller (1893-1984).
+In the mid-20th century, Father Koller was Catholic Switzerland's most renowned organ expert.
+His archive comprises documents including plans, projects, expert opinions and handwritten notes.
+It offers valuable insights into the Organ Reform Movement in Switzerland.